 Internal Diversification Between Crop Types

-With FarmTogether, you are not just investing in farmland in general, but you invest in land geared towards certain types of crops.
+With FarmTogether, you are not just investing in farmland in general.
+You invest in land geared towards certain types of crops.
 Some farmland may be perfect for one crop, but those crops may be highly dependent on the weather.
 If the weather is unusual for a few years, it may be difficult to find farmers willing to lease the land.

 This is where farmland diversification comes into play.
 You may invest in certain parcels geared towards orchards, leafy plants, or any other combination in between.
-FarmTogether’s team/board is also invested in their product so it’s in their best interest to only purchase/publish the most stable and reliable land investment offerings.
+FarmTogether’s team/board is also invested in their product.
+Therefore, it’s in their best interest to only purchase/publish the most stable and reliable land investment offerings.

 If you’re curious, row crops (e.g. corn) typically will have less volatility in returns than permanent crops (e.g. almonds).

-As an investor, you are given the choice on what plot of land to invest in, rather than pooling your money with other investors without any choice of the specific investments.
-You are very much in control of your investments and if you don’t want to invest in land designated for cotton, you don’t have to.
+As an investor, you are given the choice on what plot of land to invest in.
+You don’t have to pool your money with other investors without any choice of the specific investments.
+You are very much in control of your investments.
+If you don’t want to invest in land designated for cotton, you don’t have to.
 You direct the type of land your money buys.